All Medical Providers

 No. Each provider working with Hayes Locums is provided with medical malpractice insurance for each locum tenens assignment that they work.
 Any malpractice insurance provided by Hayes Locums is subject to the terms, conditions and exclusion of both the operative policy and any contract between Hayes Locums and the Provider. -

 We have separate internal and external credentialing teams, and a representative will be assigned to you to help you navigate the process.
-We take the administrative burden off of you by guiding you through the process and taking on as much work as we can, so we can get you credentialed for your locums assignment as soon as possible.
+We take the administrative burden off of you by guiding you through the process and taking on as much work as we can, so we can get you credentialed for your locum tenens assignment as soon as possible.
 For more information on how the process works, see our guides on both internal and external credentialing. -

 How do locum tenens agency specialty-specific teams work?